OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/03-Test_File_Extensions_Handling_for_Sensitive_Information.md

 ### Gray-Box Testing

-Performing white-box testing against file extensions handling amounts to checking the configurations of web servers or application servers taking part in the web application architecture, and verifying how they are instructed to serve different file extensions.
+White-box testing of file extension handling involves checking the server configurations in the web application architecture and verifying the rules for serving different file extensions.

 If the web application relies on a load-balanced, heterogeneous infrastructure, determine whether this may introduce different behavior.